kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-auth.md

 It quickly became evident that formalization of authentication on top of OAuth 2.0 was necessary to allow logins with third party applications while keeping apps and their users safe.

 ### OpenID Connect
 This brings us to the specification called OpenID Connect, or OIDC, which is on top of OAuth 2.0 that says how to authenticate users.
+An important addition to OAuth is that the identity provider returns an ID token alongside the access token.

 OIDC is an identity layer for authenticating users with an authorization server.
 Remember that an authorization server issues tokens.
 Tokens are encoded pieces of data for transmitting information between parties.
 In the case of OIDC and authentication, the authorization server issues ID tokens.